nopnop2002/esp-idf-ssd1306/BdfFontDemo/README.md

 # Font bounding box and character bounding box
 BDF font file has a font bounding box (FONTBOUNDINGBOX).
 This FONTBOUNDINGBOX value indicates that all fonts must have a 3-pixel margin to the left and a 6-pixel margin below the font.
-By providing a FONTBOUNDINGBOX, this can omit the leftmost and bottom blank spaces from the font pattern.
+By providing a FONTBOUNDINGBOX, this can omit the left edge and top and bottom whitespace from the font pattern.

 ```
 FONTBOUNDINGBOX 21 26 -3 -6
 ```